redrails/old-blog/_posts/2016-12-18-A-Road-Incident-Model-Analysis.md

 <iframe  src="https://plot.ly/~dashee/13/hourly_accs_0515.embed?link=false" width="100%" height="500" frameborder="no" scrolling="no"></iframe>

 There's a clear distinction between the weekend and weekdays (though Friday is a sort of hybrid).
 The weekday rush hour peaks are apparent, while the weekend hits its maximum at around midday, with a noticeable increase in the early morning compared to weekdays.
-Switching greats, let's turn our attention to the longer term and plot the number of road accidents per month from 2005-2015.
+Switching gears, let's turn our attention to the longer term and plot the number of road accidents per month from 2005-2015.

 ``` r
 # just reformatting the days by the yearmonth (e.g. June 2008)